Ironsyde-tech/INVOICE/README.md

 ### Getting Started

-To start using Invoice Dragon, simply visit [Invoice Dragon.com](https://www.invoicedragon.com) .
+To start using Invoice Dragon, simply visit [Inv Sena](inv.senacodes.io) .
 You can begin generating invoices immediately.

 ### Why did I build this?
 Over the years I've run a couple of businesses where I'd typically have to make invoices and receipts.